ah-cog/budgeted-machine-learning/README.md

 ```

 For instructions on running the compiled `blbn_learner` and `blbn_generator`
-executables on Prairiefire, go to the section named "Running Experiments Using
+executables on Prairiefire, go to the section named _Running Experiments Using
-the BLBN-EF".
+the BLBN-EF_.

 For instructions on how to use the make command visit the [make documentation](http://www.gnu.org/software/make/manual/make.html).